simonheimlicher/heimlicher.com/content/technology/_index.md

 ---
 title: Technology
 weight: 500
+image:
-featureImage: images/Time Machine - UUID of disk changed
+  feature: 'images/Time Machine - UUID of disk changed'
 description: On solving challenging problems with and in technology
 aliases:
   - /articles/comodo-ssl-certificate-with-nginx/